 - 1. Collect and analyse data related to individual and population levels of participation in physical activity and sedentary behaviour and conduct an FMA to create, undertake and evaluate a personalised plan that promotes adherence to the relevant physical activity and sedentary behaviour guidelines. - 2.
 Explain a range of intrapersonal and interpersonal contemporary issues that influence access to, and inclusion, participation and performance in, physical activity and sport at the local, national and global levels.

 All outcomes for Units 1 and 2 will be assessed through tasks selected from:

+- Case study analysis

+- Laboratory reports

+- Oral reports

+- Structured questions

+- Tests

 - Written reports

-- Structured questions

-- Laboratory reports